Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-All You Need to Know About Your Dog's Pregnancy (or Almost All)
+Important Things to Know About Your Dog's Pregnancy

-There are a few things, though, that as an owner you must be aware of.
+There are a few things that an owner must be aware of.
 The information below will help you get through the whole 63 days without worrying excessively.

 Has the Countdown Started?